George of Trebizond: Works

 For a complete list of his numerous works, consisting of translations from Greek into Latin (Plato, Aristotle and the Fathers) and original essays in Greek (chiefly theological) and Latin (grammatical and rhetorical), see Fabricius, Bibliotheca Graeca (ed.
 Harles), xii.

+Two works of his have been translated into English: Protectio Aristotelis Problematum (The Protection of Aristotle’s Problemata) and Comparatio Philosophorum Platonis et Aristotelis (A Comparison of the Philosophers Plato and Aristotle).
+These can both be found in Vindicatio Aristotelis.